dealfonso/simplelottieplayer/README.md

     autoplay: true,
     // Loop the animation forever
     loop: true,
+    /// Number of times the animation should be repeated (0 means infinite, 1 means play once, 2 means play twice, etc.)
+    //  (*) if loop is set to false, this parameter is ignored
+    repeatCount: 0,
     // Automatically resize the container on animation loaded
     autosize: true,
     // Add two overlay divs that act as buttons (play and pause, that work depending on the animation is playing or not)